ankush3681/Groomskart/README.md

 # medical-ducks-5598

-It is a clone of myntra website which deals with fashion life style and products.
+This project is clone of website myntra which deals with lifestyle fashion for all categories, it is an individual project which is buit in a span of 5 days.